Flank/flank-dashboard/metrics/firebase/docs/features/dart_cloud_functions/01_using_dart_in_the_firebase_cloud_functions.md

 ### Requirements
 > Define requirements and make sure that they are complete.

+The chosen approach must satisfy the following requirements:

 1. Possibility to create Cloud Functions for Firebase.
 2. Allows using the Admin SDK to manipulate the Firestore data.
 3. Provides an ability to write Cloud Functions using Dart.